-Unit 1 Unit 2 Business activity, marketing and people Operations, finance and influences on business Exam 50% Exam 50% Marketing including advertising, development of products, setting the best price.
-Recruitments, including how businesses get You will learn about business operations, including how businesses produce the things we buy.
+Unit 1 Unit 2 Business activity, marketing and people Operations, finance and influences on business Exam 50% Exam 50% Amongst other things, pupils will learn about: Marketing including advertising, development of products, setting the best price.
+Recruitments, including how businesses get the correct staff and motivate them to work well.
+Business structures, including the different ways to set up a business. how businesses produce the things we buy.
 Influences on businesses, including the environment and ethical considerations.
-Finance, including how businesses get the money to set up and operate and how they make a profit.
+Finance, including how businesses get the money to set up and operate and